Darby Allin: Early career (2014–2019)

-Ratsch was trained by Buddy Wayne.
+Ratsch was trained by AR Fox and Buddy Wayne.
 In 2014, under the ring name Darby Graves, he made his debut for Blue Collar Wrestling in Portland, Oregon.
 He later adopted the ring name Darby Allin and competed extensively across the American independent circuit between 2015 and 2019.
 During this time, he wrestled for a variety of promotions including EVOLVE, Game Changer Wrestling (GCW), Pro Wrestling Guerrilla (PWG), The Wrestling Revolver, and Full Impact Pro (FIP).

 Allin became a regular performer for EVOLVE, a promotion affiliated with the World Wrestling Network (WWN), making his debut at EVOLVE 59 in April 2016.
 Over the next three years, he frequently appeared for both EVOLVE and WWN-affiliated events until April 2019.
 He also appeared in Major League Wrestling (MLW) between 2017 and 2018, beginning at MLW One-Shot.
 He departed MLW in April 2018 due to scheduling conflicts with other promotions.

 Allin made a one-off appearance for Lucha Libre AAA Worldwide at the 2018 Verano de Escándalo, competing in a six-way match.
 He also toured with British promotion Progress Wrestling in 2018 and 2019 during its events in the United States and its annual Super Strong Style 16 tournament.